Xilinx/PYNQ_RFSOC_Workshop/README.md

 ## Getting started

-These notebooks are already included in the ZCU111's v2.4.1 PYNQ image.
+On ZCU111 PYNQ SD card images, these notebooks are already included.
 The steps to get started with this image are:

-  1. Download the "ZCU111 v2.4.1 PYNQ image" file from the [PYNQ website](http://www.pynq.io/board.html).
+  1. Download the "ZCU111 PYNQ image" file from the [PYNQ website](http://www.pynq.io/board.html).

   2. Refer to the PYNQ docs for steps to:
      * [burn the image](https://pynq.readthedocs.io/en/latest/appendix.html#writing-the-sd-card) to an SD card, and